 Students may attend breakfast from 7:05 AM to 7:20 AM, at no cost to the student.
 Additional meals cost $2.
 Lunch is also available to each student at no cost, and additional meals will cost $3.
 Students are assigned lunch during either 5th, 6th, 7th, or 8th periods.
 Hot meals, salads, and sandwiches are available in both North and South Cafeterias.
 Students are also invited to bring in their own lunches.
-Food may not be delivered to school from a commercial establishment.
+Food may not be dropped off and/or delivered to school from a commercial establishment.

 The following regulations govern the use of the cafeteria: